pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 Before starting the lab excersise please prepare 2 RDBMS data sources.
 Here we are to use the Postgres available databases deployed outside of CP4D cluster but to which CP4D cluster is able natively connect to.

+> [!NOTE]
+> If you are using this lab instructions as a part of the guided enablement, you should be given the credentials for PostgreSQL databases by your instructor.
+>
+> If you do this lab on your own, please check the link below on where to find the database dump and how to deploy that on your environment.
+>
+> Feel free to contact me directly if support with content is needed.

 I've used the DVD Rental Database described in section [Sample data assets](/Setup%20WKC%20demo%20environment/Data%20Assets/Sample_data_assets.md).
 The database has been deployed twice on different schemas to imitate separate source and target for the pipelines lineage.

 On the database which is a planned as a Target, 2 assets have to be created on top of pre-built content.
 Use any available method to connect to database and run the following SQL statements inside the target schema.